pytorch/glow/README.md

 Glow is a machine learning compiler and execution engine for various hardware targets.
 It is designed to be used as a backend for high-level machine learning frameworks.
 The compiler is designed to allow state of the art compiler optimizations and code generation of neural network graphs.
-This library is experimental and in active development.
+This library is in active development.

 ## How does it work?